Cybersecurity – Incident Response Plan

 The Importance of Securing Electronic Data

 Much of the data stored or transmitted via Reed's computing equipment is confidential.
 Unauthorized access to such data may constitute a violation of federal statutes such as the Family Educational Rights and Privacy Act (FERPA), the Health Insurance Portability and Accountability Act (HIPAA), and other laws designed to protect privacy.
 A breach in data security that compromises personal information can lead to identity theft, putting members of the Reed community at risk and exposing the college to litigation.
 Unauthorized access to other confidential data, though not usable for identity theft, may nonetheless have serious legal, financial, or public relations implications for the College.

 Preventing Electronic Data Incidents

 The task of protecting confidential electronic data is shared by all members of the Reed community.
-In general, confidential data should not be accessed, copied, stored, downloaded, transmitted, or used unless it is essential for College business.
+In general, confidential data should not be accessed, copied, stored, downloaded, transmitted, or used unless it is essential to do so to conduct College business.

 Confidential data should not be stored on laptops or other mobile devices for longer than necessary and should be encrypted at all times when not actually in use.
 Devices that contain confidential data, whether mobile or not, should be secured by strong authentication (e.g., multiple levels of passwords) as well as by physical means (security cables, locked cabinets, etc.).
 Mobile devices should also be physically protected by placing them in locked cabinets when not in use, by not putting them into checked luggage when traveling, and by any other available means.

 The Chain of Responsibility